 The plants grow a single flower stalk between midsummer and fall, so it is a good idea to stagger plantings to ensure blooms throughout the flowering season, creating a dazzling show for your garden for the end of the growing season.

-The plants only reach about 1 foot wide, but they can grow anywhere between 2 and 5 feet tall.
-The gladiolus's impressive height and colorful blossoms make it an eye-catching addition to any bouquet and a great choice to fill in the middle or rear of an annual flower garden.
+The plants only reach about 1 foot wide, but they can grow anywhere between 1 and 5 feet tall.
+Their impressive height and colorful blossoms make these plants an eye-catching addition to any bouquet and a great choice to fill in the middle or rear of an annual flower garden.

 Best Uses for Gladiolus